 Monday, April 26, 2010

 Peter Frampton has played guitar since the age of 11.
 Back in those days, he would practice in his school cafeteria alongside a classmate who also shared an interest in music, David Bowie.
 While both of these men would go their separate ways at early ages, they would come back together and tour in the mid 80's.
 Decades before this twist of irony, Frampton was creating his own unique style while playing with the band Humble Pie.
 He called it a blend of jazzy lyrics over a rockin' blues based band, everyone else just said they liked it.
 This was quite a change for the teenybopper Frampton who was named "Face of 1968" by the UK press.
 Frampton would put out five albums with Humble Pie before striking out on his own.
 It was then that Frampton enjoyed monstrous success with his double live album Frampton Comes Alive, which featured songs such as "Show Me the Way," and "Baby I Love Your Way."
 It also earned Rolling Stones "Artist of the Year," in '79.
 His popularity continues to grow today with more live and studio albums, along with sold out concert tours that included everything from huge venues to small, intimate locations.
 These days, not only does he have his own signature Peter Frampton Les Paul Guitar series, he's released an anthology album, as well as a brand new project Thank You Mr. Churchillwhich he worked on with his son Julian Frampton.
-Peter was recently reunited with what he thought was a long lost Gibson guitar.
-Read the story.
+Read the story about Frampton and a long-lost Gibson guitar.
 Frampton on Facebook

 Johnny A. Has Arrived Again